eX-Mech/pymech/docs/neksuite.rst

 neksuite.py
 ===========

-This Python module contains the functions used to interact with *Nek5000* files.
+This module contains the functions used to interact with *Nek5000* files.
 The :ref:`neksuite-contents` are reported at the bottom of this page.